+Yarrow Stadium

-Assumption Detail and uncertainty Significant contingencies and commitments not budgeted for (continued) Yarrow Stadium The stands at Yarrow Stadium have been found to be earthquake-prone and are not suitable for public use.
-Taranaki Regional Council have consulted on and committed to undertaking a \$50m project, with \$20m of central government funding, in order to earthquake strengthen both stands.
-Yarrow Stadium is operated through an agreement between NPDC and Taranaki Regional Council.
-Under that agreement, Yarrow Stadium is owned by Taranaki Regional Council, which funds the facility's maintenance and long-term development and it is operated by NPDC, which meets day to day staffing and operational costs.
-The agreement also enables Taranaki Regional Council to hand back the ownership of Yarrow Stadium to NPDC.
-The LTP assumes that Taranaki Regional Council will continue to own Yarrow Stadium.
-Other NPDC is not aware of any other additional contingencies or commitments not already covered by the prospective financial statements and/ or Asset Management Plans.
-There is a low level of uncertainty.
-Uncertainty arises from these being externally driven events.
-If these factors change from the projection then the assumption will not be borne out.
-NPDC has planned appropriately for known potential commitments and has the necessary risk mitigation strategies in place to ensure any impact from unknown events can be managed without any undue impacts.
+The stands at Yarrow Stadium have been found to be earthquake-prone and are not suitable for public use.
+Taranaki Regional Council (TRC) have consulted on and committed to undertaking a \$50m project, with \$20m of central government funding, in order to earthquake strengthen both stands.
+Yarrow Stadium is operated through an agreement between NPDC and TRC.
+Under that agreement, Yarrow Stadium is owned by TRC, which funds the facility's maintenance and long-term development and it is operated by NPDC, which meets day to day staffing and operational costs.
+The agreement also enables TRC to hand back the ownership of Yarrow Stadium to NPDC.
+The LTP assumes that TRC will continue to own Yarrow Stadium.